Kodriboh-Brothers/React-Blog-Microservices/README.md

 # React-Blog-Microservices

+## To Run This Project

+You will need to build each service, to do this cd into each repository and run the service (instructions are within each services README.md).
+Each service has an <code>npm start</code> script defined within its package.json.

 ## Introduction

 Microservices allow for the division of features into self-contained services, allowing for teams to be split on the basis of expertise, different tools/langauges to be used interchangeably to fit the task of each service, and overall modularity within the application itself.